 To do this manually would take an immense amount of time and effort, something project leads have very little left of.
 Rather, what’s needed is a dedicated system that collects and analyzes feedback data automatically throughout a project and delivers them in an intuitive manner for project leaders to act on in real-time.

-These insights allow project leads to identify potential blind spots and quickly make proactive decisions tackling issues as they arise, not after they happen.
+These insights allow project team leads to identify potential blind spots and quickly make proactive decisions tackling issues as they arise, not after they happen.
 As a result, project teams stay aligned, engaged, and on track to project success.